Kleigh1003/docker-alpine/docs/usage.md

 ## Packages

-Replacing your current base image with the Docker Alpine Linux image usually requires updating the package names to the corresponding ones in the [Alpine Linux package index][packageindex].
+Replacing your current base image with the Docker Alpine Linux image usually requires updating the package names to the corresponding ones in the [Alpine Linux package iFROM gliderlabs/alpine:3.3

+WORKDIR /myapp
+COPY . /myapp

+RUN apk --update-cache add python py-pip openssl ca-certificates RUN apk --update-cache add --virtual build-dependencies python-dev build-base wget \
+  && pip install -r requirements.txt \
+  && python setup.py install \
+  && apk del build-dependencies

+CMD ["myapp", "start"]ndex][packageindex].
 We use the `apk` command to manage packages.
 It works similar to `apt` or `yum`.

 An example installing the `nginx` package would be `apk add --update-cache nginx`.
 The `--update-cache` flag fetches the current package index before adding the package.
 We don't ship the image with a package index (since that can go stale fairly quickly).